dubpixel/dpx_faded/README.md

 ## Reflection

 * what did we learn?
+  - things take what they take. (good) things take more.
+  - pinouts. always read the pinouts with parts on somoene elses BOM/hardware design
 * what do we like/hate?
+  - faders
+  - the pinout from the fade 4 was kinda wack in the way that it forced me to do certain routing.
+  - finally got the chance to do an on-the-board rj45 /  differential trace matching etc.
 * what would/could we do differently?
+ - wiper pin up top /  better routing of the analog pins, better use of the multilayer pcb

 <!--
 * what did we learn?
 * what do we like/hate?